Letters from Lodi

 Late last year, as it were, we gave props to Lodi's Klinker Brick's 100% varietal, stainless steel finished 2019 Grenache Blanc which made Wine Spectator magazine's list of "Top 100" wines of 2020.
 It's important to note that out of this publication's 100 choices, only 22 of the wines were from the U.S. In other words, Klinker Brick's Grenache Blanc managed to sneak into the list of last year's 22 top American wines, out of the kazillion other wines grown and produced in the U.S.

-It is pertinent to add that not only is the Klinker Brick Grenache Blanc a light, lacy, refreshingly delicate and perfectly dry white wine, it is also filled to brimming with fragrances and flavors suggesting fresh citrus and mouth-watering, high season white peach.
+It is pertinent to add that not only is the Klinker Brick Grenache Blanc a light, lacy, refreshingly delicate, and perfectly dry white wine, but it is also filled brimming with fragrances and flavors suggesting fresh citrus and mouth-watering, high-season white peach.
 There is, really, nothing that this wine lacks on a sensory level that would suggest that anything about it is incomplete, even with the hands-off, 100% varietal/stainless steel treatment administered by Mr. Smith.
-This is Grenache blanc at its "best."
+This is Grenache Blanc at its "best."